crcresearch/sw-dev-group-handbook/sw-group-basics.md

 [Redmine Time Logging](https://redmine.crc.nd.edu/reports/home/)

-All time must be logged by the end of every month.
+All time must be logged by the end of every week.
 It is easiest to log time on a daily basis.

+MyTimeOff-related absences should also be recorded in Redmine under the appropriate subproject of the MyTimeOff project in Redmine.

 ### Projects
 Every project has a Redmine page.
+A project's Redmine space contains project management details such as budget, tasks, time spent, important milestones, and even a wiki space if desired.

 ### SkillsMatrix
+TODO

+## Version Control
+### Git
+The CRC uses [git](https://git-scm.com) to version control code.
+Git is the industry standard for versioning and distributing code.

+We generally employ a git branching model that is [gitflow](https://github.com/nvie/gitflow)-ish and loosely resembles the pattern in the related [blog post](http://nvie.com/posts/a-successful-git-branching-model/).

+### GitHub
+The CRC's git projects are usually hosted on GitHub.
+The CRC has a GitHub organization called **crcresearch**.
+Alex is the administrator of this organization and can add you as a collaborator.
+Our academic organization status allows us to use unlimited private repositories within our team.

 ## Communication
 ### Google Group